huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Captain
 - [ ] Dragline

-#### In "Home Alone", what name does Marvin give to himself and his parther in crime Harry?
+#### In "Home Alone", what name does Marvin give to himself and his partner in crime Harry?

 - [x] The Wet Bandits
 - [ ] The Diry Bandits